 The Australian Guide to Legal Citation 4th edition.

 Extensions & Late submissions

-All assignments are required to be submitted by the due date, through the designated Canvas dropbox.
+All assessment items in this unit are required to be submitted by their due dates through Canvas.

 - that you were unfit to complete the assignment;

 - the date of the medical or counselling consultation; and